Dedman Distinguished Scholars

 The Dedman Distinguished Scholarship Program honors Robert and Nancy Dedman of Dallas, Texas.
 Their generous gift of $10 million to U.T.
 Austin's College of Liberal Arts in May of 1986 created an endowment that has funded this prestigious scholarship program.
 The Dedman Distinguished Scholarship allows the University of Texas to compete with elite private universities and the best public universities to attract the brightest and most ambitious students in the country.
 Since the 1989-90 academic year, the Dedman Distinguished Scholarship Program has funded 132 scholars at the University of Texas.

-Students are invited to apply to the Dedman Distinguished Scholars Program.
 Candidates are drawn from the top applicants to the College of Liberal Arts honors programs, the Liberal Arts Honors Program and the Plan II Honors Program, Finalists receive a letter in the second week of February inviting them to come to the University for an interview.
 Campus interviews usually take place during the third weekend in March, where finalists meet with current Dedman Scholars, faculty, and administrators, get acquainted with the campus and some of its treasures, and interview with the selection committee.
 Winners are announced shortly thereafter.

 Dedman Scholars Experience at U.T.
 Austin